 There are some limitations to this (including if you are detained under the Mental Health Act, are in prison or are in a crisis and need emergency support).
 As it says above, this right to choose only applies when you are referred to get support for a particular condition from the GP (so doesn’t apply if you’re already getting a service).
 However, if you didn’t have a choice initially you could contact your local PALS or advocacy service to talk about this.

 Find out more about your rights to choose here: https://www.gov.uk/government/publications/the-nhs-choice-framework/the-nhs-choice-framework-what-choices-are-available-to-me-in-the-nhs

 Should I Take Medication?

-Whatever the cause of your experiences, it’s up to you whether or not you try medication to help you cope.
-Whilst some people find medication is really helpful in lessening or suppressing the distressing voices they hear, others find that the medication doesn’t help at all or comes with unacceptable side effects.
+Whatever the cause of your experiences, if you’re not detained under the mental health act, it’s up to you whether or not you try medication to help you cope.
+Whilst some people find medication is really helpful in lessening or stopping the distressing voices they hear, others find that the medication doesn’t help at all or comes with unacceptable side effects.
 As everyone is different, it’s a matter of finding out what works for you.

 Making Sense of Antipsychotics (Mind): www.mind.org.uk/assets/0002/1437/Making_sense_of_antipsychotics_2012.pdf

 A Straight-Talking Guide to Psychiatric Drugs (PCCS Books): www.pccs-books.co.uk/products/a-straight-talking-introduction-to-psychiatric-drugs/

 The Myth of the Chemical Cure (Dr Joanna Moncrieff on BBC News): http://news.bbc.co.uk/1/hi/health/8138893.stm